‘The Young And The Restless’ News: Michael Muhney Refuses To Give Up Adam Role, Begs Fans To Contact CBS

 — Young & The Restless (@YRInsider) March 23, 2017

 Michael Muhney may have burned his bridge with CBS.
-The Young and the Restless fans likely will never see him on the series.
-However, that doesn’t stop his dedicated fanbase that continues to contact the CBS executives with demands to being the actor back on the soap opera.
+The Young and the Restless fans likely will never see him in the series.
+However, that doesn’t stop his dedicated fanbase that continues to contact the CBS executives with demands to bring the actor back to the soap opera.

 The Young and the Restless fans, do you think CBS will consider rehiring Michael Muhney?
 If not, will they recast the role of Adam Newman?